 Alexis Antoniades, Rafia Al-Jassim and Khalique Gharatkar

-David B. Roberts is Associate Professor in the School of Security Studies at King’s College London and Adjunct Faculty at Sciences Po in Paris.
-Previously, David was the Director of the Gulf office of the Royal United Services Institute for Defence and Security studies think-tank (RUSI Qatar).
-David is the author of Continuity Amid Change in the Gulf Monarchies (2021), Qatar: Securing the Global Ambitions of a City State (2017), and dozens of academic articles focusing primarily on the international affairs, politics, and security of the Gulf monarchies.
+David B. Roberts is Associate Professor in the School of Security Studies at King’s College London and Adjunct Faculty at the Paris School of International Affairs, Sciences Po.
+Previously, David was Director of the Gulf office of the Royal United Services Institute for Defence and Security studies think-tank (RUSI Qatar).
+He is the author of Continuity Amid Change in the Gulf Monarchies (2022), Qatar: Securing the Global Ambitions of a City State (2017), and dozens of academic articles focusing primarily on the international affairs, politics, and security of the Gulf monarchies.